mate-academy/py-blog/README.md

 20. Use crispy forms in your forms to make the website more beautiful.
 21. Use `python manage.py test` to run tests.
-22. Don't forget to add the `.gitignore` file before pushing.
-Don't push a lot of extra files(`venv`, `pycache`, `.idea`, etc.).
+22. Don"t forget to add the `.gitignore` file before pushing.
+Don"t push a lot of extra files(`venv`, `pycache`, `.idea`, etc.).

 ### Note: Attach screenshots of all created or modified pages to pull request.
 1. Attach screenshots to the comment, NOT in the commit.
-2. It's important to attach images not links to them.
+2. It"s important to attach images not links to them.

 ## Example of the post detailed page